 Supported by Wiley-Blackwell, the publisher of “Orthodontics and Craniofacial Research”

 Correction of severe skeletal discrepancies during Orthodontics and Orthopedic treatment is a major challenge in any orthodontic practice.
 Clinicians and researchers need to work together to explore new ways to modify or harness growth, expanding the limits of Orthopedic corrections.
-The Growth and Development Research Award purpose it to acknowledge excellence in Growth and Development and Craniofacial Orthopedics Research conducted by researchers and/or clinicians at any level of their career, as demonstrated by their abstract, supplemental information and research poster presentation at the 99th IADR General Annual Session & Exhibition in Chengdu, China.
+The Growth and Development Research Award purpose it to acknowledge excellence in Growth and Development and Craniofacial Orthopedics Research conducted by researchers and/or clinicians at any level of their career, as demonstrated by their abstract, supplemental information and research poster presentation at the 99th IADR General Annual Session & Exhibition in Boston, Massachusetts.

 This new Growth and Development Research Award will be presented by the IADR Orthodontics Research Group at the 98th General Session & Exhibition of the IADR in Chengdu, China.
 The award competition is open to Orthodontics innovators at all levels – faculty, post-doctoral fellows, graduate students, dental residents, and dental students.

 To be eligible for the award, applicants must: (1) submit their abstract online to the Orthodontics Research Group through the IADR abstract submission portal by the established deadline, (2) submit the required supplemental materials directly to the specified Orthodontic Research Group officer by the abstract deadline* (details below), and must (3) be a current member of both the IADR and Orthodontic Research Group at the time of submission.

 *The IADR reserves the right to extend the abstract submission period.
 If an extension is issued for abstract submissions, the Orthodontic Research group will use the new submission deadline as the final date to submit award materials to the competition.

 Five finalists will be chosen from among the applicant pool based on the contents of their abstract and supplemental information.
 The finalists will be selected by a selection panel comprised of the executive officers and directors of the IADR Orthodontics Research Group.
-Finalists will present their research and complete for the award in a poster format on first day of the IADR meeting in Chengdu, China (June 23-26, 2021).
+Finalists will present their research and complete for the award in a poster format on first day of the IADR meeting in Boston, Massachusetts (July 21-24, 2021).

 The winner will be awarded $700 USD and a certificate of award.